MattiaSilvestri/cfetch/README.md

 make
 ```

-The binary file is automatically generated int the `bin` folder, you can move it
+The binary file is automatically generated in the `bin` folder, you can move it
 in your `PATH` to run it as a regular command.

 ## TODO